openshift-labs/learn-katacoda/middleware/middleware-camelk/camel-k-serving/step2.md

 Get the list of objects for the last time:
 ``curl -i $URL/``{{execute}}

+The storage is emtpy again, so nothing will return.

 Congratulations, you now have a running Restful web Application base on the OpenAPI Document.

+Now, let's go ahead and uninstall the API instance.

+``kamel delete api``{{execute}}